 Publisher of X-O Manowar, Archer and Armstrong, Quantum and Woody, Harbinger, and other comic books.

-Indy Comic Book, Graphic Novel, and Book Publishers Submissions
+Indy Comic Book, Graphic Novel, and Book Publishers Submission Guidelines

 Some of the most interesting and creative comic books are being published by indy publishers.
 Even though many of them are a bit smaller in total volume of titles, they may be the perfect way for you to get your foot in the door if you want to make comics.

-It is important to note that not all publishers have clear guidelines for submission.
+It is important to note that not all comic book publishers have clear guidelines for submission, especially independent publishers.
 In that case, the link may drive you to an About page or a Contact page.
 If I haven’t found anything else, I will send you to the home page.
-Remember, not all small publishers are prepared to publishing anything beyond their own projects, so do your research.
+Remember, not all small indy publishers are prepared to publishing anything beyond their own projects, so do your research.

-As with any publishing submission, be sure to read a few issues of comics that they have already published.
+As with any publishing submission, read a few issues of comics that they have already published.
 You can get a sense for their publishing strategy by reviewing upcoming releases.
-Always get as much information as you can about a publisher before reaching out with your comic book ideas.
+Get as much information as you can about a publisher before reaching out with your comic book ideas.

 Publisher of Casefile Arkham, World War Kaiju